SAS 13-14: PROGRAM PLANNING

 New cards

-The following are the questions that should be included:
+other questions that should be included

-What types of programs exist?
+what types of programs exist?

-2. Are the programs oriented toward prevention, treatment, education, research or a combination?
+are the programs oriented toward prevention, treatment, education, research or a combination?

-3. Who or what organization is responsible for the planning, implementation and or administration of the program?
+who or what organization is responsible for the planning, implementation and or administration of the program?

 9